Monday-Friday8:00 a.m. -5:30 p.m.

-A specialized group of deputies investigates felony crimes committed in unincorporated Jefferson County and files cases with the district attorney's office.
+The Criminal Investigations Division is a specialized group of deputies who investigate felony crimes committed in unincorporated Jefferson County and files cases with the District Attorney's Office.

-The persons unit investigates homicide, sexual assault (adult victim), kidnapping, domestic violence, serious assault cases, robberies, missing persons and unattended deaths.
-This team has investigators who specialize in cold case homicides.
+The Crimes Against Persons Section investigates homicide, sexual assault against adults, kidnapping, domestic violence, serious assault cases, robberies, missing persons and unattended deaths.
+This team also has investigators who specialize in cold case homicides.

 This team is assigned to investigate felony property crimes, including burglary, theft, motor vehicle theft, criminal mischief, trespass and other crimes.
 Investigators have found that many of the property-related crimes that occur in this county are crimes of opportunity.
 Suspects tend to take the path of least resistance by looking for open or unlocked doors.
 For crime-prevention tips, visit our Crime Prevention page.

-The special investigations unit investigates the following crimes: domestic and international terrorism; liquor violations; vice; complex crimes; identity theft; fraud; forgery; computer forensics; and gang activity.
+The Special Investigations Section investigates the following crimes: domestic and international terrorism; liquor violations; vice; complex crimes; identity theft; fraud; forgery; computer forensics; and gang activity.
 Investigators work closely with investigators from the United States Postal Service on cases involving stolen mail.
-The special investigations unit also conducts concealed weapon permit and federal firearms license background checks and investigates permit violations.
+The Special Investigations Section also conducts concealed weapon permit and federal firearms license background checks and investigates permit violations.

-The criminalistics unit is responsible for crime scene response and processing, polygraph tests, forensic photography, latent print comparison, questioned documents, controlled-substance analysis and clandestine drug laboratory analysis.
+The Jefferson County Regional Crime Laboratory is responsible for crime scene response and processing, polygraph tests, forensic photography, latent print comparison, questioned documents, controlled-substance analysis and clandestine drug laboratory analysis.
 The laboratory also provides training to the Jefferson County Sheriff's Office deputy and citizens' academies and the crime scene technician program.

 Four full-time and nearly 30 volunteer victim advocates respond to the needs of crime and crisis victims by providing crisis intervention, support, referrals and help with the criminal justice process.
-Advocates work with victims on-scene or immediately following a traumatic event, and they may refer victims to mental health professionals for long-term care or community assistance programs.
-Work done by the victim services unit is based on the Colorado Victim's Bill of Rights.
-Victim Services also administers the "Deputy Hugs" adopt-a-bear program.
-See more information on victim services and victims' rights on our victim services page.
+Advocates work with victims on scene or immediately following a traumatic event, and they may refer victims to mental health professionals for long-term care or community assistance programs.
+Work done by the Victim Services Unit is based on the Colorado Victim's Bill of Rights.